 Dance can be enjoyed as a physical activity and performing art.
 Street Dance, which originated on the streets of America, is an accessible form of dance that is growing extremely popular for young people thanks to TV, films, music, and social media.

-A team game.
-Players must dodge or catch balls thrown by the opposition whilst attempting to strike their opponents in the same way.
-The game has rapidly grown in popularity over the last decade, particularly amongst schools.
+Dodgeball is a team game in which players must dodge or catch balls thrown by the opposition whilst attempting to strike their opponents in the same way.
+The game has rapidly grown in popularity over the last decade, particularly among schools.

-Denotes horse riding, including as a competitive sport, as seen in various formats across the Olympic and Paralympic Games – such as dressage, jumping and eventing.
+Equestrian involves horse riding as a competitive sport, as seen in various formats across the Olympic and Paralympic Games.
+It includes dressage, jumping, and eventing.
 Equestrian is also part of the modern pentathlon, first contested in 1912.

 A combat sport in which two competitors fight using rapier-style swords, using either the foil, the epee, or the sabre.
 Based on traditional skills of swordsmanship, the modern sport was born at the end of the 19th century in Western Europe.

-A club and ball sport in which players use clubs of varying sizes and strengths to hit a ball into a series of holes on a course in as few shots as possible.
-A traditional golf course is played out over 18 holes, either as individuals or in a team.
+Golf is a club and ball sport in which players hit a small ball into a series of holes on a course, in as few shots as possible.
+A traditional game of golf is played out over an 18 hole course, either as individuals or in a team.